Mike Bennett (artist): Career and projects

+Bennett installed large plywood cartoon characters in 2019.
+In 2020, he partnered with Miller Paint to offer Earth Day kits.
+He also hosted a collection called Crypto Zoo outside his house in 2020.
 Bennett's A to Zoo and A, B, Sea projects were exhibited at Director Park.
 Bioluminescent Beasts was displayed at Pioneer Place in 2022 as part of the Portland Winter Light Festival.
 Dinolandia was exhibited in downtown Portland in 2022.